orrenravid1/CElegansToolkitApp/README.md

 1. Obviously the sliders will need to map to arbitrary components of the simulation.
 2. Beyond that, controls will need to be much more flexible than sliders, allowing for various forms of interaction depending on the research question of interest.
-3. My particular objectives would be to map sliders to parameters in the biophysical simulation as described in the future goals of the **2.
-NEURON simulation and live network activity viewer** section.
+3. My particular objectives would be to map sliders to parameters in the biophysical simulation as described in the future goals of the [NEURON simulation](#2-neuron-simulation-and-live-network-activity-viewer) section.
    - I am interested in questions relating to neurotransmission and neuromodulation and thus my interest would be in manipulating those models live to see both the network activity and consequent behavioral results.

 ### 4. Live Plotting Tools